hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter2.md

 The `Cartesian product` operation combines tuples from two relations, but unlike the join operation, its result contains `all` pairs of tuples from the two relations, regardless of whether their attribute values match.

-The `union` operation performs a set union of two "similarly structed" tables.
+The `union` operation performs a set union of two "similarly structured" tables.

 ![2_1](res/2_1.png)

-## Summary

-TODO